Orientation and transition programs

 Step 2: Head Start, your first step to success

 Head Start is our pre-orientation programming where you can connect and engage with Georgian services, supports and resources to ensure you are successful.
-You can ask questions you have prior to Orientation day!
+You can ask questions you have prior to your first day!

 - discover Registrar’s Office supports and services